Your Employment Case Lawyer

 We’re here to help with your case.

-Employment Attorneys – Foley & Small
+Employment Attorneys – Foley & Murphy

-Foley & Small represents women and others who have been the victim of sexual harassment in the workplace and other settings.
+Foley & Murphy represents women and others who have been the victim of sexual harassment in the workplace and other settings.
 There are federal laws and regulations on sexual harassment claims.
 In addition, intentional tort claims can be brought for sexual harassment conduct involving physical touching.

 We also represent employees who have not been paid the wages and salary due them by their employer.
 There are federal and state statutes and regulations, which control the payment of wages, salary and benefits and control working condition requirements.

-Why Foley & Small?
+Why Foley & Murphy?

 Sexual Harassment & Other Improper Harassment-Title VII & State Law Claims